 When the time comes to figure out what time the meeting will be, I take a poll and find out what times work for everyone in the group.
-Everyone has such different availability and time zones really complicated.
+Everyone has such different availability and time zones really complicate things.

-I am reluctant to say what time the call will be in advance, because it really depends on the timezones of everyone who signs up.
-And even then, I often have east coast people who prefer a start time of 9:30pm.
+I am reluctant to say what time the call will be in advance, because it really depends on the time zones of everyone who signs up.
+And even then, I often have east coast people who prefer a meeting time of 9:30pm.

 Why do I have to pay first before you review my application or interview me for the group?

 If I had $1 for every person who has told me they would complete their exams, I would be a very rich man.
 It’s a “put your money where your mouth is” kinda thing.
 I don’t have time to give to people who aren’t committed and serious.

 I also need to make sure you are a good fit for the group, which is why there is an interview.
 We’re going to spend 10 weeks together.
 I need to confirm face-to-face that you are serious and would be a good fit for this program.
 Having been in several similar groups, I have seen how one person can have a huge influence over the group’s dynamic.